tylencallander/tylencallander/README.md

-## Hello 👋

-I'm a second year computer science student attending the University of Guelph.
+I'm a third year CS student attending the University of Guelph.

 Incoming @ CIBC